 Petit has never held elected office, but he was deeply involved in campaigning against the repeal of Connecticut's death penalty.

-The seat is one where Republicans have their best chance to break Democrats' lock on the state's congressional delegation.
+Petit was considered a formidable candidate if he ran and the seat is one where Republicans would have a chance to break Democrats' lock on the state's congressional delegation.